>

 Sovereign cloud

 The Principality's digital services (smart city, e-administration, e-health, e-education, ....) are based on Monaco's Sovereign Cloud.
-This enables state data and data from private actors to be stored in the Principality, under Monegasque law.
+This enables State data and data from private actors to be stored in the Principality, under Monegasque law.
 The Sovereign Cloud's twin (backup data centre or "recovery site") is hosted in the Grand Duchy of Luxembourg.

 Regalian digital identity